Preparing for Success in Music Theory

 Do I have to take the exam?

-All incoming music major and minors must take the Fundamentals Placement exam.
+All incoming music major and minors must take the Fundamentals Diagnostic exam.
 All transfer students and students with high school AP credit in Music Theory must take our Advanced Placement exam.

 What if I don't know any music theory yet?